The CASP licence

 Under MiCA, any entity offering crypto services to EU residents must hold a Crypto-Asset Service Provider (CASP) authorisation from a national regulator.
 The authorisation is EU-passported: a Lithuanian CASP can serve customers in any member state.

-In practice, every neobank in our table with crypto holds a CASP authorisation.
+In practice, most neobanks in our table hold their own CASP authorisation — Revolut, Vivid and Lunar are directly MiCA-licensed.
+A few use a different route: N26 offers crypto through its partner Bitpanda's CASP, and Trade Republic offers it under its German banking and brokerage licence rather than a standalone CASP.
 The licence imposes disclosures (whitepapers for token issuers, risk statements for service providers), consumer-protection rules, and capital requirements.

 Custody matters